 There are two, one is the movie Fantasia and specifically the Rite of Spring part with the dinosaurs.
 The other is Material Girl by Madonna on the radio and my mother turning it off because she didn’t think I should listen to it.

 When I was very young, my parents gave me a choice between piano, violin or cello.
 I don’t remember why I chose cello, but I’m happy I did.

 I was 16 years old at Interlochen Arts Camp in Michigan.
 I performed the last movement of Symphony No. 2 by Jean Sibelius with the High School Concert Orchestra.
 Before this I had not thought about music too seriously, but after that concert I was hooked.

 Definitely the reaction from the audience.
 The ability to communicate so many moods, feelings and ideas through abstract sound to so many people is extraordinary to me.

 Different pieces are challenging for different reasons.
 The Haydn Cello Concerto in D Major is difficult for intonation, purity of tone and the simplicity of phrasing.
 The Cello Sonata by Claude Debussy is challenging for the incredible variety of nuances and moods required, as well as working out the ensemble with the pianist.
 The Kodály Sonata is challenging because it takes the cello to its technical limits.

-James Brown, Rodrigo y Gabriela, Debussy, Stranvinsky, Pink Floyd, Charlie Parker Beethoven late string quartets and Bach.
+James Brown, Rodrigo y Gabriela, Debussy, Stravinsky, Pink Floyd, Charlie Parker, Beethoven late string quartets, and Bach.

 The donuts on Fridays!
 No, actually the great people I get to work with here and the appreciative audience we have.